TNTurnerLab/GPU_accelerated_de_novo_workflow/NA12878_comparison/README.md

 modify_combined_for_tree.py -> modify_combined_nt.py -> modify_IUPAC.py -> make_fasta.py

-The tree itself was made within [MEGAX](https://www.megasoftware.net/)
+The tree itself was made within [MEGAX](https://www.megasoftware.net/) from the fasta file made from make_fasta.py.
+We used a ClustalW alignment and Maximum Likelihood Tree options.